slz-ai/leaf-torch/readme.md

 - You can find the output of this demo in logs folder. e.g`logs/femnist/0/output`
 - You can also find the parameters of CNN in logs folder after finishing the simulation.e.g`logs/femnist/0/cnn.params`
 - The dataset is not uploaded,you should download it by yourself and follow the instruction to generate data as described above.
 - Before running the demo,you can remove the `logs` folder since it will be generated when the demo is running.
-(The original folder contains my last results.)
 - To visulize the results,run `metrics/visulize.py` **after** finishing the simulation
 - More functions will be uploaded soon.
 ## Thanks